Giants vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers play LaMonte Wade Jr and the San Francisco Giants at Oracle Park on Friday.
-First pitch is at 10:15 PM ET.
+Wilmer Flores and the San Francisco Giants will meet Marcus Semien and the Texas Rangers on Saturday at Oracle Park, at 9:05 PM ET.

-Oddsmakers list the Rangers as -115 favorites on the moneyline, while giving the underdog Giants -105 moneyline odds to win.
-The over/under for the matchup has been set at 8.5 runs.
+The favored Giants have -120 moneyline odds to win against the underdog Rangers, who are listed at +100.
+An 8-run total has been set for this contest.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.